Full Guide on Vinyl Record Types

 Of the three primary speeds at which to play vinyl record types, this is certainly the least popular and fashionable, with rarely any manufacturers catering for this speed in any of its productions.
 Records, by whatever logic, have better sound quality the faster they are played, the faster the RPM at which they are playing.
 In turn, a faster RPM means there will inherently be less space on the disc for music to play back; whether or not this is a worthy sacrifice is constantly up for debate between those more contentious vinyl enthusiasts.

-The inventor of the Gramophone record, Emile Berliner, created records that were played between 70 and 80 RPM, a precedent which was followed pretty strictly to the point where 78 RPM became the industry standard throughout the western world by 1925.
-While the sizes of these original 78 RPM records vary, they were typically rendered on 10 inch records so as to accommodate for the shorter playback time, eventually becoming the standard size for records played at this speed.
+The inventor of the Gramophone record, Emile Berliner, created records that were played between 70 and 80 RPM, a precedent which was followed pretty strictly to the point where 78 RPM became the industry standard throughout the Western world by 1925.
+While the sizes of these original 78 RPM records vary, they were typically rendered on 10-inch records so as to accommodate for the shorter playback time, eventually becoming the standard size for records played at this speed.

-For these reasons, 78 RPM records are rarely if ever produced anymore, and even older record players and turntables are scarcely found with a setting to play them, meaning that if they were produced they as a medium wouldn’t have much of an audience, despite any audiophilic claims of better fidelity.
+For these reasons, 78 RPM records are rarely, if ever, produced anymore, and even older record players and turntables are scarcely found with a setting to play them, meaning that if they were produced, they as a medium wouldn’t have much of an audience, despite any audiophilic claims of better fidelity.

 If you were to find a record with the 78 RPM written onto its label, then it is more than likely one of those more antiquated vinyl record types, one that you are going to have considerable trouble playing aloud.